 Altium facilitates the ability for an organization to copy the content they need from a source server, and deliver it to a second target server – a process referred to simply as Server Data Acquisition.
-This allows you, for example, to quickly obtain data from your Workspace (hosted on the Altium 365 infrastructure platform) and deliver it to your on-site server.

 Data Acquisition – Conceptual Overview

 The following image provides a higher-level, graphical illustration of the data acquisition concept.
 The principles of data acquisition depicted are the same, regardless of the type of data being acquired.

 The concept of server data acquisition.

 The following Item types can be acquired from a source server, into a target server, using the Data Acquisition feature: